urbit/docs/docs/programming/system/network.md

 When arvo is given this event, it routes the event to appropriate kernel module for handling.

-XX[short explanation of the composition of arvo should be here.]

 Sometimes, the module can immediately handle the event and produce any necessary results.
 For example, when we poked the `++poke-atom` arm above, we poked %gall, our application server, which was able to respond to our poke directly.
-When the module cannot service the request itself, it sends instructions to the other kernel module or application to do a specified action, and produces the result from that.
+When the module cannot service the request itself, it sends instructions to another kernel module or application (the the %gall module) to do a specified action, and produces the result from that.

 Furthermore, when one module sends a message to another kernel module or application, it also sends along the duct it was given with its new wire tacked onto the end.
 Now the duct has two entries, with the unix even on the bottom and the kernel module that handled it next.
 This process can continue indefinitely, adding